sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_voronoiPopcorn.txt

      the result.

-     ---------------- Voronoi Base ------------------------

-     Primary Scale
-     This is the main Scale Factor for all noise operations run in this procedural.

-     Secondary Scale
-     The secondary Scale (also called "Lacunarity") affects the fractalization that is run at the end of this procedural.
-     When it is set to 0 (or 1) it will be as if it is turned off.
-     It will affect the scale of the B Density/B Density Gain under the Color A/B Relationship Group.
-For smoother less noisy results leave this off (at 0).

-     Seed
-     A random Offset applied o the noise(s)

     ---------------- Relationship Color A/B -------------------

-    B Density
+    Density
-    B Density will affect how much Color B you are likely to see.
+    Density will affect how much Color B you are likely to see.
     Under the hood it is the amount of octaves run at the final fractalization process.
 Please note that this works off full number (1,2,3 etc.) which is why you are seeing